 G: We wanted a name that hinted at some of our influences.
 When we began we listened to a lot of Japanese electronica and multi-instrumental bands such as Serph and Shugo Tokumaru and French bal-musette style accordion like Yann Tiersen (I can’t imagine there’s any accordion player after Amelie that isn’t inspired in some way by this music)

 S: Yes!
 It does!
 Much better than in a Derbyshire accent.

 TF: What has been your favourite gig to date?

 G: We’ve been very lucky, we’ve had some corkers!
 Playing in an old colonial style stately home in Kobe, Japan is definitely up there.
 We were supported by two amazing women making analogue electronica called Turtle Yama, it’s a night I’ll never forget.
 Performance wise it would have to be the first lamp show we did in St John’s in Bethnal Green.
 The building is glorious, we were so nervous before we played it was a very cathartic experience!

 S: Mine is the lamp show we did in Westminster Reference Library, such a wonderful place for our lamps and music to exist for short time.

 Photo courtesy of Elly Lucas.

-Haiku Salut will perform in The Great Eastern, Glasgow, on Friday 21st September
+Haiku Salut will perform in Blue Arrow, Glasgow, on Friday 21st September